oracle-livelabs/goldengate/mysql-ggs/create/create.md

 ## Task 1: Create a deployment for OCI MySQL Database

-In this task, you create an OCI GoldenGate deployments for OCI MySQL Database and Autonomous Data Warehouse.

 1. Open the Oracle Cloud console navigation menu, click **Oracle Database**, and then click **GoldenGate**.

     ![GoldenGate in Oracle Cloud navigation menu](https://oracle-livelabs.github.io/goldengate/ggs-common/create/images/database-goldengate.png " ")